-We entered into an employment agreement with Mr. Sullivan dated July 14, 2020, pursuant to which we employed him as our President and Chief Executive Officer and he serves as a member of our Board of Directors.
-The agreement entitled Mr. Sullivan to a target annual cash bonus opportunity of at least 75% of his annual base salary, subject to annual review and adjustment by our Board of Directors upon recommendation from the Compensation Committee, with the actual amount of such annual bonus payable to be determined by our Board of Directors, based on the achievement of corporate performance objectives determined and agreed to by our Board of Directors.
-Under his employment agreement, Mr. Sullivan's 2021 annual base salary was \$650,000.
+We entered into an employment agreement with Mr. Sullivan dated July 14, 2020, pursuant to which we employed him as our President and Chief Executive Officer and he serves as a member of the Board.
+The agreement entitled Mr. Sullivan to a target annual cash bonus opportunity of at least 75% of his annual base salary, subject to annual review and adjustment by the Board upon recommendation from the Compensation Committee, with the actual amount of such annual bonus payable to be determined by the Board, based on the achievement of corporate performance objectives determined and agreed to by the Board.
+Mr. Sullivan's 2022 annual base salary was \$676,000.
 See "Executive Officer Post-Employment Compensation Arrangements" for more information regarding severance benefits.